alegiac95/alegiac95/README.md

 My academic background is quite technical.
 I got my High School diploma in Electronics and Telecommunication from the I.T.I.S "G. Segato" in Belluno (Italy).
-Following this I got my Bachelor degree in Electronics and Telecommunications engineering from the University of Trento (Italy) and a Master's Degree in Bioengineering from the University of Padova (Italy)
+Following this I got my Bachelor degree in Electronics and Telecommunications engineering from the University of Trento (Italy) and a Master's Degree in Bioengineering from the University of Padova (Italy).

+Some of the